chrisfrank/racked-react/README.md

 ### JSX/Babel

 These docs assume you'll be using JSX via Babel.
-Like React itself, racked-react works fine without JSX, but JSX makes the work more pleasant.
+Like React itself, racked-react works fine without JSX, but JSX can make your work more pleasant.

 The sample `package.json` file below should get you started with Babel/JSX, `nodemon` for running a dev server, and a few helper scripts: